Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 From Taipei, the regular (TRA) train takes 3-4 hours, and seats can be reserved 2 weeks in advance.
 The TRA station is conveniently located in the Tainan city center, walking distance from the main sights.

 By taking the High Speed Rail to Tainan, you can get there in 1.5-2 hours, but it will cost around twice as much.
-You can order HSR tickets to Tainan online here, up to 28 days in advance, with a discounted price the earlier you buy.
+You can order discounted HSR tickets to Tainan online here, up to 28 days in advance.
 It’s also important to note that the Tainan HSR station is well out of the city center, to the southeast.

 In Tainan, you can rent a scooter or Gogoro for exploring the sights; it’s also possible to visit most places on foot, but the sights are quite spread out, so the occasional bus and/or taxi ride will make your explorations more feasible.